getsentry/sentry-docs/src/collections/_documentation/workflow/releases/release-automation/jenkins/index.md

 Click “Save” at the bottom of the page and grab your token, which you'll need this in the next step.

-## II.
-Add Token to Jenkins Credentials
+## Add Token to Jenkins Credentials

 To access our internal integration token securely in Jenkins, store it as a [credential](https://www.jenkins.io/doc/book/using/using-credentials/):